micmejia/bible-dump/NKJV/Leviticus/Lev 2.md

 And you shall put oil on it, and lay frankincense on it.
 It _is_ a grain offering.

 ###### 16
-Then the priest shall burn the memorial portion: _part_ of its beaten grain and _part_ of its oil, with all the frankincense, as an offering made by fire to the Lord. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Leviticus 2:4 _spread_ [^b]: Leviticus 2:5 _flat plate_ or _griddle_
+Then the priest shall burn the memorial portion: _part_ of its beaten grain and _part_ of its oil, with all the frankincense, as an offering made by fire to the Lord.